 As you can imagine after such a veritable feast, it’s pretty hard to get up from the table.
 Family and guests tend to linger over their liquors.
 However, eventually (it was about 6pm on Sunday) people start to head home and there’s lots of kissing and promises to see each other soon.
 This may often mean at the next celebration.
 Which in our case is a wedding tomorrow!

-The recipe on the next page is based on the one we ate on Sunday as I enjoyed it so much I went into the kitchen to ask the chef what he had used, so I could share it with you.We had the sauce with tagliolini but it can be served with many other types of pasta.
+The recipe for this alla Mediterranea sauce on the next page is based on the one we ate on Sunday.
+As I enjoyed it so much I went into the kitchen to ask the chef what he had used, so I could share it with you.We had the sauce with tagliolini but it can be served with many other types of pasta.
 Best are short pasta like penne or fusilli, ribbons like tagliatelle or spaghetti.
 It can also be used as a sauce for grilled fish or a sauce to cook white fish fillets in.
 I hope you’ll give it a try and let me know what you think!